 \section{Limitations and Scope for Future Work}

-While our approach achieves strong performance and generalization, it relies on the empirical estimation of class priors and \texttt{cls} token centroids, both of which require access to labeled data on the client side.
-In scenarios such as semi-supervised or unsupervised federated learning, where labeled data is scarce or unavailable, these estimates may become unreliable or noisy, potentially degrading the quality of the constructed prompts.
-Consequently, adapting our method to these settings is non-trivial.
-Exploring such extensions presents a promising direction for future research.
+{ Our approach relies on empirical estimates of class priors and \texttt{cls} token centroids, which require access to labeled data on the client side and introduce several limitations.
+In semi-supervised or unsupervised settings, where labeled data is scarce or unavailable, these estimates may become unreliable, potentially degrading prompt construction and making adaptation to such scenarios non-trivial.
+Similarly, in long-tailed data distributions, the limited presence of certain classes can negatively affect centroid quality and, consequently, model performance.
+Finally, the method is primarily designed for non-IID data distributions, leveraging heterogeneity to enable personalization via global parameters; under IID settings, this advantage diminishes and the method effectively reduces to standard Fed-VPT.
+Our theoretical result in Proposition.~\ref{prop:main_prop} is relatively tighter for label heterogeneity setting in comparison to feature drift owing to our Assumption.\ref{as:A3}.
+Exploring extensions to address these limitations presents a promising direction for future research. }